 Scientists will very shortly be sending some slime into space so that astronauts can learn more about how a non-water fluid behaves in microgravity.
 Newsround has had a look at what other strange items have been sent out of this world.

-Car: A car isn't the type of transport you'd think of in space but tech genius Elon Musk launched one of his own sports cars on the top!
-It's the first time this type of rocket has gone into space so he didn't want to risk sending something important on the world's most powerful rocket - instead Elon decided his old red Tesla roadster with a mannequin, dressed in a space-suit, strapped in the driver's seat could make the journey!
+Car: A car isn't the type of transport you'd think of in space but tech genius Elon Musk launched one of his own sports cars into space!
+Sent up above the atmosphere onboard the Falcon Heavy's first test flight, Mr Musk didn't want to risk sending something important on the world's most powerful rocket - instead Elon decided his old red Tesla roadster with a mannequin, dressed in a space-suit, strapped in the driver's seat could make the journey!
 Since the test flight, lots of other things have been successfully sent to space on the Falcon rockets.

 Food: Edible delights being sent into space has been a popular idea - and a way to study the effects of space.
 Amongst the strangest is this pattie and chips sent in 2017 by a chip shop in Hull, England.
 It was attached to a weather balloon to make its journey up and was studied by local schoolchildren!

 Satellites: This giant satellite, that looks a bit like a disco ball, is called the Humanity Star.
-It was sent into space in January 2018 and is expected to continue orbiting for around nine months, before re-entering the Earth's atmosphere.
+It was sent into space in January 2018 and spent several months up there before re-entering the Earth's atmosphere.
 The company behind it says the Humanity Star is a "reminder to all on Earth about our fragile place in the universe", and will "create a shared experience for everyone on the planet".